genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/04_gateways-and-streamers/02_streamer.md

 **Where**

 Using where, the stream can be filtered.
-It is available in two versions: one that just has the streamed row as a parameter, and one that also has the logon message.
+It is available in two versions: one that has the streamed row as a parameter, and one that also has the logon message.

 Here, we only stream orders with a quantity greater than 1,000.
 ```kotlin